 Celebrating the wins, and not just when prompted.
 Anyone can give due props as a reaction to a routine update.
 Exceptional coaches notice and call out when a certain KPI reaches the target number, or how certain steps count towards something bigger.
 Doing so shows that you are aware of what they set out to accomplish, and are paying enough attention to recognize progress.

 Giving them a practice of session prep.
 Clients filling out a brief questionnaire can be powerfully orienting, lending focus and intentionality to the session itself.
 When you make this part of the prep work for your sessions, you make it clear that you expect them to take their sessions with you seriously.
-Moreover it gives you the chance the chance to come better prepared based on what they write.
+Moreover it gives you the chance the chance to come better prepared based on what they wrote.

 Checking in to ensure they’re getting what they came for.
 Too often any check into this comes only as the engagement ends and the question of re-upping is on the table.
 Exceptional coaches create occasions for a client to weigh in on this along the way.
 Doing so shows your commitment to them getting their money’s worth, and demonstrates you have the courage to hear whatever is so and course correct as needed.